-The course is designed in stages to help pupils progressively strengthen their skills in preparation for starting their 2nd Six.
-It culminates with a mock trial exercise (usually held at the Royal Courts of Justice or the Central Criminal Court).
+The course is designed in stages and culminates with a mock trial exercise (usually held at the Royal Courts of Justice or the Central Criminal Court).

 Each stage is taught in small groups of (usually) six pupils with two accredited advocacy trainers and, in all exercises, pupils perform as advocates.
 Using the Hampel Method we teach through giving one to one feedback on the performance, not by lecturing.
 The trainer will identify one aspect of the performance, explaining to the pupil what they did, why it is inappropriate and how to avoid the problem.
 The trainer will then demonstrate to the pupil how to improve before asking the pupil to replay that aspect of their performance.
 This usually succeeds in getting a single message across; the pupil can then build on that in subsequent performances.
 The core components on the course are;

 An introduction to case analysis.

 Witness Handling, Practice Management, Ethics

 Pupils are guided through the transition from academic student to independent advocate.
 In small groups, pupils will participate in a witness handling workshop (practising examination in chief and cross-examination of witnesses).
 This stage will also cover practice management and the ethical issues of practice.
 Topics covered include tenancy decisions, professional insurance, accounts and record keeping, skeleton arguments and court etiquette.

 This is a single-session introduction to legal argument.
 Pupils perform by making or opposing an injunction application and their performances are reviewed by the trainers.